atbagan/pd-exporter/README.md

 push your branch to this repo
 $ git push origin <your_branch_name>

-Create a merge request (MR) for your recently pushed branch
+Create a pull request (PR) for your recently pushed branch

-Wait for review of your MR
+Wait for review of your PR